-We write this same blog ever year—and for good reason!
-Often, homeowners have no idea what a remodel is going to cost.
+We write this same blog every year—and for good reason!
+Often homeowners have no idea what a remodel is going to cost.
 After all, if you haven’t done one recently—or ever!—it’s hard to pull a number out of thin air and the information you find online can be unrealistic.
-Worse yet, television shows do not reflect “reality” and are very misleading.
-No, we can’t actually renovate your kitchen in 30 minutes and there are no corporate sponsors paying for advertising to help defray the costs!
+Worse yet, television shows do not reflect reality and are very misleading.
+No, we can’t actually renovate your kitchen in 30 minutes, and there are no corporate sponsors paying for advertising to help defray the costs!

-For the past 30 years, the editors of Remodeling Magazine have compiled data from across the country to create estimates of what home remodeling projects cost in each market—in our case, Greater Boston.
-They use the data to produce the “Cost Vs. Value Report” which we have found to be pretty accurate.
+For the past thirty years, the editors of Remodeling Magazine have compiled data from across the country to create estimates of what home remodeling projects cost in each market—in our case, Greater Boston.
+They use the data to produce the “Cost vs. Value Report” which we have found to be pretty accurate.

-According to the report, the average kitchen remodel ranges from $79k to $157k as you go from “midrange” to “upscale” which is up about $2k over 2019.
-Our kitchen projects typically fall in the bottom 2/3 of that range, which is enough to include quartz countertops, wood floors, an island and an eye-catching tile backsplash.
+According to the report, the average kitchen remodel ranges from $79K to $157K as you go from midrange to upscale; this is up about $2K over 2019.
+Our kitchen projects typically fall in the bottom two thirds of that range, which is enough to include quartz countertops, wood floors, an island, and an eye-catching tile backsplash.

 Keep in mind that these are averages.
-It’s important when setting your budget to be honest with yourself about whether your taste and requirements are, in fact, ‘above average,’ and to plan accordingly.
-For example, a ‘midrange’ kitchen includes laminate countertops, but our clients typically want stone or quartz.
+It’s important when setting your budget to be honest with yourself about whether your taste and requirements are, in fact, above average and then to plan accordingly.
+For example, a midrange kitchen includes laminate countertops, but our clients typically want stone or quartz.
 Another cost factor that is sometimes overlooked is the cost of removing one or more walls (and adding structural support) to create an open floor plan.

 That being said, it’s true that remodeling can add significant value to your home.
 The Cost vs. Value Report will also give you an idea of the estimated resale value and percentage of the cost you may recoup if you sell your home.
 It’s helpful to know what your investment may be worth.